 There are small behaviors that mark you if you know what to look for.
 Ordering water at restaurants—not sparkling, tap.
 Checking the right side of the menu first.
 Saying "I already ate" when you haven't.
 Offering to drive so you can control which restaurant you end up at.
 Buying the birthday gift before looking at your bank balance, then quietly skipping lunch for the rest of the week to compensate.

-My husband—God rest him—used to fold hotel towels before we checked out.
+My dad used to fold hotel towels before we checked out.
 Not because anyone asked.
 Because he'd grown up in a house where you left things better than you found them as proof you deserved to be there.
-He carried that into every room he entered for sixty-eight years.
+He carried that into every room he entered.
 The need to demonstrate—through behavior, through effort, through visible gratitude—that your presence wasn't a burden.
+I catch myself doing the same thing.
+Wiping down the counter at a friend's place after dinner.
+Stacking chairs before anyone asks.
+Small acts of service that look like politeness but are really proof of worthiness.

 Research on social class and psychological processes has shown that people from lower socioeconomic backgrounds tend to be more attuned to external threats and social contexts—what researchers call "contextualist" thinking.
 They're scanning the environment constantly, reading other people's reactions, adjusting their behavior to fit.
 It's adaptive.
 It's also relentless.